KMIR-TV: News operation

 The station's newscasts are produced in full 1080i high definition, including all video from the field.
 In September 2014, the station launched a new 9 p.m. newscast on sister station KPSE.
-It also produces a 10:00 p.m. newscast on KPSE known as KMIR News at 10:00 on KPSE My TV.
-Former sister station KTNV-TV in Las Vegas provided the station's weather forecasts until the start of 2015, when the station hired former Connecticut-based meteorologist Geoff Fox, However, on August 4, 2015, KMIR announced that Ginger Jeffries (former meteorologist on KESQ-TV) was making the switch to KMIR; replacing Geoff Fox due to his contract being "terminated".
+It also produces a 10 p.m. newscast on KPSE known as KMIR News at 10:00 on KPSE My TV.
+Former sister station KTNV-TV in Las Vegas provided the station's weather forecasts until the start of 2015, when the station hired former Connecticut-based meteorologist Geoff Fox, However, on August 4, 2015, KMIR announced that Ginger Jeffries (former meteorologist on KESQ-TV) was joining KMIR; and would replace Geoff Fox.

 KMIR does not have a dedicated sports department, but its news department covers major sporting events and the station extensively covers high school football on Friday nights during football season.

-KMIR newscasts focus heavily on the station's news brand "You Ask.
-We Investigate" with stories submitted by viewers.
-In May 2013, the station launched the franchise "The Eyesore Next Door" focusing on viewer reports of eyesore properties across the Coachella Valley.

-Since 2012, the station's newscasts have seen an increase in viewership.
-In the May 2013 sweeps period, KMIR was top-rated at 5 p.m. and 6 p.m. in the coveted adults 25-54 demographic.
-The station's newscasts generally place 2nd in the Nielsen ratings in the Palm Springs market in households but win some newscast time periods in the adults 25-54 demographic.

-In 2018, KMIR News received a Golden Mic for the "Best Newscast in Southern California" from the Radio and Television Association of Southern California.
+The station's newscasts generally place second in the Nielsen ratings in the Palm Springs market.
+In late 2023, the station began changing its news focus with less coverage of crime and low-impact stories while placing greater emphasis on community issues and storytelling that serves the audience.
+In 2018, KMIR received a Golden Mic for the "Best Newscast in Southern California" from the Radio and Television Association of Southern California.